 - optimization of your social media strategy and processes for SEO

 - rich content strategies, including search-optimized photo galleries, Google Maps API, embedded video, etc.

 - semantic markup via schema.org

-I’m an Associate at SEOmoz, writing articles for their main blog, and answering questions from the SEOmoz PRO members in their Q&A section.
-In August 2010, I joined the board of SEMpdx, Portland’s search marketing organization, which puts on monthly search marketing educational events as well as the annual SearchFest conference.
+Michael is an Associate at Moz, occasionally writing articles for their main blog (including a Whiteboard Friday session) and answering questions from the Moz members in their Q&A section.
+He’s a past board member of SEMpdx, Portland’s search marketing organization, which puts on monthly search marketing educational events as well as the annual Engage conference (aka SearchFest).